astrofra/ggj2011-light-cylinders/README.md

 While the game was recreated in Unity for the final GGJ release, this repository preserves the original prototype, including the scripts and mechanics, as a testament to the rapid prototyping process that could be achieved with GameStart 3D during the jam.

-### Key Features
+### "Key" Features (erm, for a 12h prototype)
 - Dynamic light and movement mechanics.
 - Procedurally spawned cylinders.
 - Minimalist, monochromatic visual style.

 Feel free to explore or adapt this code to your own projects.
-This repository aims to preserve the spirit of experimentation and collaboration fostered by game jams.
+This repository aims to preserve the spirit of experimentation and collaboration fostered by game jams :)